dxlxnhxxe/TumourTracker/README.md

   - VTK
   - Qt

-The pipeline operates entirely in **physical coordinate space** and preserves orientation metadata throughout.
+The pipeline operates in **physical coordinate space** and preserves orientation metadata.

 ---

 ## Notes for Contributors

-- Deformable registration is **currently single-resolution**.
+- Deformable registration is currently single-resolution.
 Multi-resolution pyramids are planned to improve alignment further.
-- Jacobian determinants are used as a **sanity check**, not a parameter to constrain the deformation.
+- Jacobian determinants are used for verification, not as a parameter to constrain the deformation.
-- Tumour segmentation will later incorporate **time-aware priors** for robust longitudinal tracking.
+- Tumour segmentation will later incorporate time-aware priors for robust longitudinal tracking.